VeeBui/project-three-team-two/README.md

 - Created JSON files and tables
 - Created Flask file and SQLite as an alternative to PostgresSQL
 - Used JSON data to complete data visualisations in Jupyter Notebook and JS + HTML
+- Used a new library: Plotly Express, for visualisations

 Results
 -